losizm/scamper/README.md

 `HttpRequest`, it consumes and produces `HttpResponse`.

-And, similar to a request filter, the response filter is not restricted to returning the same response it consumed.
+And, similar to a request filter, the response filter is not restricted to returning the same response it consumes.

 ```scala
 import scamper.headers.TransferEncoding